You are here

 As part of the ES, anyone with a learning disability over the age of 14 should:

 - be offered a specific learning disability related annual health check (AHC).
 The Downs Syndrome Association have produced resources to help with this.

 - have a health action plan to address health issues identified in this check.

-As well as AHCs, practices taking part in the ES must:
+As well as AHCs, practices taking part in the service must:

 - include other patients known to social services